razagna/Kindle-to-Anki/README.md

 # Kindle-to-Anki
-A web-scraping application that takes a word list export from **K**indle highlights and converts them into Japanese-English flashcards compatible with **A**nki.
+KtoA is a web-scraping application that takes a word list export from **K**indle highlights and converts them into Japanese-English flashcards compatible with **A**nki.

 ![screenshot](./kindle-to-anki.jpg)